 Klonopin is a powerful, long-acting anxiolytic drug, and recreational users seek it out for its tranquilizing effects.
 Because alcohol intensifies the side effects of Klonopin, this combination is popular among polydrug users.
 Individuals with prescriptions may not realize the possible effects of combining alcohol and Klonopin and do so without thought or concern.
 Respiratory failure, loss of consciousness and death may result from taking clonazepam while you’re drinking.
 Over time, abusing this powerful sedative with alcohol can affect your moods, memory and cognition, causing depression, memory loss and learning problems.
 Any polydrug use exponentially increases overdose risk.

 Getting Help for Polydrug Abuse

-Recovering from polydrug abuse can be extremely challenging but is not impossible.
-With the right level of emotional support and clinical monitoring, you can recover safely from an addiction to Klonopin and other drugs or alcohol.
-Black Bear Lodge provides a safe refuge for healing in the peaceful foothills of northern Georgia.
-Call our admissions coordinators today to find out how our individualized treatment plans can help you regain your health and restore your hope for the future.
+Black Bear Lodge provides a safe refuge for healing.
+We are located in the private, peaceful foothills of northern Georgia.
+Call our admissions coordinators today.
+Learn how our individualized treatment plans can help you or a loved one regain health and restore hope for the future.